-If time is short, print and cut out strips of simple sugars using Teacher Resource 4.1, then jump to Step 5.
+If time is short, print and cut out strips of simple sugars using Teacher Copy Master 3.1, then jump to Step 5.

-- 1. Hand out a blank 8.5×11 inch piece of paper to each student. - 2.
-Have students fold the paper down about an inch along the short side.
-"Accordion" the paper by folding it back and forth to the end (Figure 1). - 3.
-Once flat, have students cut the paper into squares (Figure 2). - 4.
-Lastly, have students snip the corners off the top and bottom of each square to create connected 6-sided shapes to represent single-ring sugars such as glucose (Figure 3).
+- 3. Once flat, have students cut the paper into squares (Figure 2). - Lastly, have students snip the corners off the top and bottom of each square to create connected 6-sided shapes to represent single-ring sugars such as glucose (Figure 3).
 Be careful to leave the midsection intact.

-- 5. Have students unfold their paper models into chains.
+- Have students unfold their paper models into chains.
 Tell students that these chains represent carbohydrates in the form of polysaccharides (poly = many; saccharide = sugar). - 6.
 Have students tape a few of the chains together to make longer chains.
 Encourage them to join chains with other individuals or groups to make both straight chains and branched chains. - 7.
 These longer, more complex polysaccharide chains represent large carbohydrates such as starch and cellulose.
 The starches in our diets are found in foods such as corn, rice, wheat, and potatoes.
 These can be made up of hundreds or even thousands of individual units, which eventually get broken down through the action of enzymes into the single units.